go-python/gopy/README.md

 ## Community

 The `go-python` community can be reached out at [go-python@googlegroups.com](mailto:go-python@googlegroups.com) or via the web forum: [go-python group](https://groups.google.com/forum/#!forum/go-python).
+See the [CONTRIBUTING](https://github.com/go-python/gopy/blob/master/CONTRIBUTE.md) guide for pointers on how to contribute to `gopy`.

 ## Documentation